hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

     # "ReadOnlyMany"  : the Volume can be mounted as read-only by many Nodes
     - ReadWriteOnce

-  # Use a file or directory on the host Node to emulate network-attached storage
+  # Using a file or directory on the host Node
-  # For development and testing purposes
+  # to emulate network-attached storage
   hostPath:
     path: "/mnt/data"
 ```